utexas-public-history/tower/_posts/2016-05-01-brown-ladies-first.md

 Liem, M., Hengeveld, M., & Koenraadt, F. (2009).
 Domestic Homicide Followed by Parasuicide: A Comparison with Homicide and Parasuicide. _International Journal of Offender Therapy and Comparative Criminology_, 53(5), 497.

 Liem, M., Levin, J., Holland, C., & Fox, J. A. (2013).
-The Nature and Prevalence of Familicide in the United States, 2000–2009. _Journal of Family Violence_, 28(4), 351-358. doi:10.1007/s10896-013-9504-2.
+The Nature and Prevalence of Familicide in the United States, 2000-2009. _Journal of Family Violence_, 28(4), 351-358. doi:10.1007/s10896-013-9504-2.
 ## References

 Bevan, E., & Higgins, D. J. (2002).
 Is Domestic Violence Learned?
-The Contribution of Five Forms of Child Maltreatment to Men's Violence and Adjustment. _Journal of Family Violence_, 17(3), 223-245. doi:10.1023/A:1016053228021.
+The Contribution of Five Forms of Child Maltreatment to Men’s Violence and Adjustment. _Journal of Family Violence_, 17(3), 223-245. doi:10.1023/A:1016053228021.

 Christoffersen, J. & Apuzzo, M. (2012, December 16).
 Evidence hints at deadlier plan in Conn. massacre.
 The Washington Times.
 Retrieved from <http://www.washingtontimes.com/news/2012/dec/16/governor-gunman-shot-self-first-responders-closed/?page=all#pagebreak?>.

 Duwe, G. (2004).
 The Patterns and Prevalence of Mass Murder in Twentieth-Century America. _Justice Quarterly_, 21(4), 729-761. doi:10.1080/07418820400095971

 Higgins, D. J., and McCabe, M. P. (1998).
 Parent Perceptions of Maltreatment and Adjustment in Children. _Journal of Family Studies_.
-4: 53–76.
+4: 53-76.

 Higgins, D. J., and McCabe, M. P. (2000).
 Relationships between Different Types of Maltreatment During Childhood and Adjustment In Adulthood. _Child Maltreat_.
-5: 261–272.
+5: 261-272.

 Lavergne, G. M., 1955.
 (1997). _A Sniper In The Tower: The Charles Whitman Murders_ (1st ed.).
 Denton: University of North Texas Press.